KhronosGroup/glTF/extensions/2.0/Khronos/KHR_audio_emitter/README.md

 When storing audio data in a buffer view, the `mimeType` field must be specified.
 The base specification supports `audio/mpeg` and `audio/wav` MIME types.
 These were chosen with consideration for the wide support for these types acrosss 3D engines and common use cases.
 Other supported audio formats may be added via extensions.

-Note that in tools that process glTF files, but do not implement the KHR_audio extension, external files referenced via the `uri` field may not be properly copied to their final destination or baked into the final binary glTF file.
+Note that in tools that process glTF files, but do not implement the `KHR_audio_emitter` extension, external files referenced via the `uri` field may not be properly copied to their final destination or baked into the final binary glTF file.
 In these cases, using the `bufferView` property may be a better choice assuming the referenced `bufferView` index is not changed by the tool.
 The `uri` field might be a better choice when you want to be able to quickly change the referenced audio asset.

 #### `bufferView`